Waiting lists for secondary school places

 About school waiting lists

-If you don't get offered a place at a community secondary school you listed as your first preference in your school application, your child will be automatically added to a waiting list for that school.
+If you applied for your child to move up to secondary school, and you don't get offered a place at your first preference in your school application, your child will be automatically added to the reallocation pool for that school.

 Waiting lists for places at secondary schools are called reallocation pools because they work differently to primary school waiting lists.